Python

 C++

-Below is a brief overview of some of the C++ projects I was responsible for.
-The information about these projects is already in the public domain.
+Below is a brief overview of several C++ projects I was responsible for.
+Information about these projects is already publicly available.

 • Client Infrastructure Library Wrapper